Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/RespondingToActions.md

 #### Button

-This is very similar to [`Value`](xref:UnityEngine.InputSystem.InputActionType.Value), but [`Button`](xref:UnityEngine.InputSystem.InputActionType.Button) type Actions can only be bound to [`ButtonControl`](xref:UnityEngine.InputSystem.Controls.ButtonControl) Controls, and don't perform an initial state check like [`Value`](xref:UnityEngine.InputSystem.InputActionType.Value) Actions do (see the Value section above).
+This is very similar to [`Value`](xref:UnityEngine.InputSystem.InputActionType.Value), but [`Button`](xref:UnityEngine.InputSystem.InputActionType.Button) type Actions can only be bound to [`ButtonControl`](xref:UnityEngine.InputSystem.Controls.ButtonControl) Controls, and don't perform an initial state check like [`Value`](xref:UnityEngine.InputSystem.InputActionType.Value) Actions do (refer to the Value section above).
 Use this for inputs that trigger an Action once every time they are pressed.
 The initial state check is usually not useful in such cases, because it can trigger actions if the button is still held down from a previous press when the Action was enabled.

 #### Pass-Through